HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Structured Header

-All CDA documents include a structured header regardless if the document is CDA document with a structured structuredBody element (a “structured document”) or a CDA document with a nonXMLBody element (an “unstructured document”).
+All CDA documents include a structured header regardless if the document is a CDA document with a structured structuredBody element (a “structured document”) or a CDA document with a nonXMLBody element (an “unstructured document”).
 The structured header permits computer processing (parsing) to occur on its content.